gobrrrme/bitcoind_quick/README.md

 ### Step 1: Initial Setup

-Before running the container for the first time, you need to run the one of the two setup scripts.
+Before running the container for the first time, you need to run one of the two setup scripts.

 If you only want a bitcoind container and no public pool, run bitcoind_setup.sh